teamputtygen/hn-docs/docs/introduction.rst

-This PCP calls for the design and implementation of an innovative Infrastructure as a Service (IaaS) solutions for compute, storage, network connectivity, Federated Identity Management and Service Payment Models, to augment and to enhance the science community’s existing systems.
+This PCP calls for the design and implementation of an innovative Infrastructure as a Service (IaaS) solutions for compute, storage, network connectivity, Federated Identity Management, and Service Payment Models, to augment and to enhance the science community’s existing systems.